EV Charger Circuit Load Calculator

 Why is the breaker larger than the charger current?

-The default Circuit sizing rule treats EVSE as a continuous load at 125%.
-A 48 A charger therefore becomes a 60 A sizing load before the standard breaker is chosen.
+The default Circuit sizing rule treats EVSE as continuous load at 125%.
+A 48 A charger becomes a 60 A required circuit load before the standard breaker is selected.

 Can I use the 100% rated assembly option?

-Use it only when the equipment, breaker, enclosure, and installation are listed and documented for that continuous-duty treatment.
-Otherwise the 125% option is the safer planning assumption.
+Use that option only when the EVSE, breaker, enclosure, conductors, and installation are listed and documented for the continuous-duty arrangement.
+Otherwise, keep the 125% rule for planning.

 Panel load headroom set to 0 skips the panel-capacity comparison.
 Enter spare amperage from a service or panel load calculation to activate Panel headroom.